The Pomodoro Technique: A Complete Guide for Students

 In 1987, a struggling university student named Francesco Cirillo made a simple bet with himself: Could he focus on his studies for just 10 minutes without distraction?
 He grabbed a tomato-shaped kitchen timer (“pomodoro” in Italian), set it, and got to work.
 That small experiment would eventually become one of the most popular productivity methods in the world.

 Today, the Pomodoro Technique has helped millions of students, developers, writers, and professionals reclaim their focus in an age of constant distraction.
+It remains one of the most accessible study techniques for beginners and experts alike.
 But there's more to this method than "set a timer for 25 minutes."
 In this comprehensive guide, you'll learn the science behind why it works, how to adapt it for serious studying, and common mistakes that undermine its effectiveness.

 The Pomodoro Technique isn't about managing time—it's about managing your attention in a world designed to steal it.